All the photographs in this section and the associated places section come from the Oram family archives.

 The best of the many photographs in the family archive are shown in five slide shows below.
 Exterior and interior photographs of Wilford are in the places section .

-Home to six of Arthur Oram’s in-law: James Cowan and five members of the Anderson family
+Pictures of the James Cowan and members of the Anderson family living at Knockroe:

 Brees or Brize house was home of Matthew Anderson 1784-1867 and his son John Anderson 1811-1874 from their move from Northumberland in the mid 1850s until about 1870.
 Birthplace of John and Margaret Anderson’s six daughters including Arthur Oram’s wife Catherine.